Mechanism for Nodal Topological Superconductivity on PtBi$_2$ Surface: Gap solutions when surface state bandwidth is comparable to phonon energy range

-For a few points where $|\epsilon_{\boldsymbol{k}}| \approx \omega_D$ we get a large $\bar{V}_{\boldsymbol{k}\boldsymbol{k}}^{\text{ph}}$.
-These states approach bulk-like states.
-Hence, we interpret the large $\bar{V}_{\boldsymbol{k}\boldsymbol{k}}^{\text{ph}}$ as due to a stronger EPC in the bulk in the effective model.
+In the effective model, we tune the strength of SOC to mimic the small bandwidth of the surface states in PtBi$_2$.
 The reduced strength of SOC needed to get a small surface state bandwidth also reduces the strength of EPC on the surface.
 SOC is not weak in PtBi$_2$, so the low surface bandwidth there must be due to other factors not contained in the effective model.
 EPC is enhanced on surfaces due to changes in atomic distances close to the interface with vacuum \cite{Benedek2010PhononOBC}.
 This effect is not captured by our effective model.
 Hence, if the bulk SC should be competitive, we view it as an artifact of weak SOC in the effective model.
-We could give $\chi_0$ and $\chi_{\pm1}$ a layer dependence to ensure stronger EPC on the surface.
-Also, we could increase the Coulomb repulsion in the bulk, which as noted earlier is expected.
+We could give $\chi$ a layer dependence to ensure stronger EPC on the surface.
+Also, we could increase the Coulomb repulsion in the bulk, which is expected due to a lower DOS \cite{DiSante2023CoulombRange}.
 Together these changes would ensure that surface superconductivity dominates.
-Rather than making the model more complicated, we simply introduce a cutoff on $\bar{V}_{\boldsymbol{k}\boldsymbol{k}'}^{\text{ph}}$ equal to the maximum $|\bar{V}_{\boldsymbol{k}\boldsymbol{k}}^{\text{ph}}|$ on the FS.
-We stress that the cutoff only affects very few points in the quadrature.
-We also focus exclusively on pairing on the bottom surface.
+Rather than making the model more complicated, we focus exclusively on pairing on the bottom surface.
 We define bottom surface states by $W_{\boldsymbol{k}n} < 0.3$.

-The preceding discussion also brings up an important point regarding why surface superconductivity dominates.
-It is not purely a DOS argument \cite{Nomani2023FermiArcSCDOS, Bai2025WSMSC}, since PtBi$_2$ also has topologically trivial bands crossing the Fermi level in the bulk \cite{Vocaturo2024PtBi2Effective}.
-On the other hand, the surface bands are remarkably flat close to the Fermi level in PtBi$_2$ \cite{Kuibarov2024FermiArcSCNat, Changdar2025iwave, Kuibarov2025ARPES, Kuibarov2025SepHighTc}, such that indeed an enhanced surface DOS is expected.
-Most likely, the dominant surface superconductivity is due to a combination of larger surface DOS and stronger coupling on the surface compared to the bulk \cite{Benedek2010PhononOBC}.